peteroupc/classic-wallpaper/uielements.md

 In general, when user-interface graphics, including icons, cursors, and illustrations, from about 1995 to about 2003 are drawn using a limited number of colors, the following is observed:

-- Curves and straight line segments are drawn unsmoothed and one pixel thick.
+- Curves and straight line segments are one unit thick and drawn without smoothing.
 - Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
 This can be achieved by drawing the line segment in equally sized steps.
 - There are no translucent (semitransparent) pixels.
 - The three-dimensional (3-D) appearance of buttons and other objects in two-dimensional graphics supposes the presence of a light source shining from the upper left.[^5]